MaartenGr/BERTopic/docs/getting_started/online/online.md

 vectorizer_model = OnlineCountVectorizer(stop_words="english", decay=.01)
 ```

-!!! tip Tip
-    You can use any other dimensionality reduction and clustering algorithm as long as they have a `.partial_fit` function.
-Moreover, you can use dimensionality reduction algorithms that do not support `.partial_fit` functions but do have a `.fit` function to first train it on a large amount of data and then continuously  add documents.
-The dimensionality reduction will not be updated but may be trained sufficiently to properly reduce the embeddings without the need to continuously add documents.

 After having defined our sub-models, we can start training our topic model incrementally by looping over our document chunks:

 ```python